rcosnita/fantastico/doc/source/how_to/todo/step_4_activate_googleanalytics.rst

          # ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
          ##############################################################################################################################

+         DELETE FROM tracking_codes WHERE provider = 'Google Analytics';

          INSERT INTO tracking_codes(provider, script)
          SELECT 'Google Analytics', '
              <script type="text/javascript">